Dnyarri/POVthread/README.md

 # POV-Ray Thread - Bitmap to 3D canvas and cross stitch simulation converter

-Python program for conversion of bitmap image to some sort of solid objects in [POVRay](https://www.povray.org/) 3D format, resembling threads of canvas or cross stitches.
+Python program for conversion of bitmap image (in PNG or PPM format) to some sort of solid objects in [POVRay](https://www.povray.org/) 3D format, resembling threads of canvas or cross stitches.
 Each source image pixel is converted to a 3D object, colored after source pixel.

 [![Example of linen export rendering](https://dnyarri.github.io/thread/linen24x512.png "Example of linen export rendering")](https://dnyarri.github.io/povthread.html)